 Tip #1: Feel the Stitches

 The biggest issue that I hear prevents people from working with faux fur yarn is not being able to see the stitches and to be honest, I was a bit nervous about that at first.
-My favourite faux fur yarn right now is this Fable Fur yarn from crochet.com (You can check it out HERE.).
-This yarn has a thick strap on the back of the yarn which I found made it easy to feel where my stitches were.
-So although the stitches aren’t visible, feeling the stitches enables you to count stitches and figure out where you should be putting your hook.
+My favourite faux fur yarn right now is this Fable Fur yarn from crochet.com.
+This yarn has a thick strap on the back of the yarn which I found made it easy to feel where my stitches were with the tips of my fingers.
+Although the stitches aren’t visible, feeling the stitches enables you to count stitches and figure out where you should be putting your hook.

 Tip #2: Use a Bigger Hook